alibehzadian/fullstack-book-web/docs/prerequisites/java.md

 ---

 # Introduction to Java Programming language

+> "Java is a very general-purpose language.
+It’s designed to span many different domains.
+You can write server-side programs; you can write apps for mobile phones; you can write scientific programs; you can write software that travels between planets."
+>
+> <cite>James Gosling, Founder and lead designer of the Java programming language</cite>

 In 1991, a project called "Green" was started in Sun Microsystems.
 The goal of this project was to create a programming language that can run on all hardware.
 This goal was a very big goal.
 This project was called "Java" at the end of the work.
 When Java was being developed, C and C++ dominated other programming languages.
 However, their major weaknesses plague many programmers.
 For example, if you wanted to write a program in C language and run it on computers made by different companies, you would have to compile its source code in each of the machines and run the executable code in the desired machine.
 So far, the problem was not very difficult, but the point was that you had to change the source code every time to compile the program.
 In addition, you had to always maintain several different versions of the source code, which greatly increased the cost of software production.

 In 1995, the first version of Java language was introduced to the world along with a shocking technology called Applet.
 The new language claimed to work on all existing operating systems.
 You don't need to create and maintain different source codes for your application.
 The motto of the new language was "Write Once, Run Anywhere".
 A new language had come to shape the future of the web.
 The new language gave everyone hope.
 It did not have the major drawbacks of previous languages such as C and C++, and therefore it was welcomed by programmers all over the world.